OPS-E2E-PPE/VBA-Docs/api/Word.InlineShape.AlternativeText.md

 keywords: vbawd10.chm162005123
 f1_keywords:
 - vbawd10.chm162005123
-ms.prod: word
 api_name:
 - Word.InlineShape.AlternativeText
 ms.assetid: a9eba1a4-393d-7d85-a964-984d7b5bd485
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # InlineShape.AlternativeText property (Word)

-Returns or sets a  **String** that represents the alternative text associated with a shape in a Web page.
+Returns or sets a **String** that represents the alternative text associated with a shape in a webpage.
 Read/write.

 ## Syntax

- _expression_. `AlternativeText`
+_expression_.**AlternativeText**

 _expression_ A variable that represents an '[InlineShape](Word.InlineShape.md)' object.

 ## Example